Flux-Crypto/Flux/apps/backend/README.md

     npm run studio
 ```

-3. Run the following command (from the project root directory) to commit your changes to MongoDB:
+3. Run the following command (from the project root directory) to commit your changes to the Prisma schema:

 ```sh
     npm run generate